Notice of Pre-AIA or AIA Status

 a case forming an outer shell and causing air to flow through the case (casing 11);

-a cooling unit being housed in the case and configured to cool air flowing through the case (evaporator 12);
+an evaporator being housed in the case and configured to cool air flowing through the case (evaporator 12);

-an aspirator (aspirator 31) configured to introduce air flowing in the case to guide air in the vehicle cabin to a temperature detection unit (“When the air introduced into the aspirator 31 flows through the venturi portion 31d, pressure drop occurs because the flow speed of the air increases in the venturi portion 31d.
+an aspirator (aspirator 31) configured to introduce air flowing in the case to guide air in the vehicle cabin to a temperature sensor (“When the air introduced into the aspirator 31 flows through the venturi portion 31d, pressure drop occurs because the flow speed of the air increases in the venturi portion 31d.
 Therefore, the air in the passenger compartment is drawn into the aspirator 31, and thereby the air in the passenger compartment is surely supplied to the temperature sensor 33”) [0051],

-the case upstream portion including a first flow path portion and a second flow path portion, the first flow path portion causing air to flow in a first direction (rear wall 32 below aspirator 31 on fig. 6; first direction shown on annotated fig. 6 below), the second flow path portion being connected to a downstream side of the first flow path portion and causing air to flow in a second direction intersecting the first direction (rear wall 32 above aspirator 31 on fig. 6; second direction intersecting first direction shown on annotated fig. 6 below),
+the case upstream portion including a first flow path portion and a second flow path portion, the first flow path portion causing air to flow in a first direction (rear wall 32 below aspirator 31 on fig. 6; first direction shown on annotated fig. 6 below), the second flow path portion being provided on a downstream side of the first flow path portion and causing air to flow in a second direction intersecting the first direction (rear wall 32 above aspirator 31 on fig. 6; second direction intersecting first direction shown on annotated fig. 6 below),

 the aspirator including an introduction portion (inlet pipe 31b) including an inlet formed at an upstream end of the introduction portion and being configured to introduce air inside the case from the inlet (air-introducing port 32a), the aspirator being disposed at a central portion of the case in a third direction intersecting the first direction and the second direction (central portion of air-conditioner casing 11 as shown in vertical direction on fig. 6, between first and second flow path portions; third direction intersecting first and second directions shown on annotated fig. 6 below), and